MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-keyhandlers.md

 ---
 # Using PSReadLine key handlers

-The **PSReadLine** module in provides key handlers that map **PSReadLine** functions to keyboard chords.
+The **PSReadLine** module provides key handlers that map **PSReadLine** functions to keyboard chords.
 Keyboard chords are a sequence of one or more keystrokes that are pressed at the same time.
-For example, the chord <kbd>Ctrl</kbd>+<kbd>Spacebar</kbd> is the combination of the
-<kbd>Ctrl</kbd> and <kbd>Spacebar</kbd> keys pressed at the same time.
-A **PSReadLine** function is
+For example, the chord <kbd>Ctrl</kbd>+<kbd>Spacebar</kbd> is the combination of the <kbd>Ctrl</kbd>
-a predefined action that can be performed on a command line.
+and <kbd>Spacebar</kbd> keys pressed at the same time.
+A **PSReadLine** function is a predefined action that can be performed on a command line.
 For example, the `MenuComplete` function allows you to choose from a list of options from a menu complete the input on the command line.

 **PSReadLine** has several predefined key handlers that are bound by default.
 You can also define your own custom key handlers.
 Run the following command to list the key handlers that are currently